 - Review of the Policy and Procedures.

-- Assist the customer with identifying risks presented by current 3rd party suppliers and rank.
+- Assist the client with identifying risks presented by current third party suppliers and rank.

 - Train internal audit staff or conduct on behalf of relevant Supplier Audits.